danbsilva/queue-orchestrator/README.md

-# Queue Orquestration
+# Queue Orchestrator

 ## Description
-<p align="justify">This project is a simple implementation of a queue orquestration system.
+<p align="justify">This project is a simple implementation of a queue orchestrator system.
 It was developed using the Python(Flask) programming language and the KAFKA message broker.</p>

 ## Services
 <p align="justify">The project is composed of the following services:</p>

 ### FLASK - PYTHON3
-- **api-gateway**: responsible for managing the requests of the users
+- **gateway**: responsible for managing the requests of the users
 - **auth**: responsible for managing the authentication of the users
 - **automations**: responsible for managing the automations of the users
 - **logs**: responsible for managing the logs of the users